Can I switch energy supplier without a smart meter in the UK?

 - When your new supplier asks for an opening reading.

-- Any time you receive an estimated bill and want to correct it.
+- Any time you get an estimated bill and want to correct it.

 How to avoid billing issues